 Interior fixtures may be more diverse to coordinate with the decor.
 Permanent fixtures should look like the belong in the space if there is no furniture present.
 This is a rule of thumb that can prevent impulsive purchases, but shouldn’t inhibit creative inclinations.

 Scale is the most important consideration both inside and out!
 The dining fixture should not be bigger than the table underneath and the scale of the table and fixture should be compatible.
 The fixture should be 30″ above the table in a home with an 8′ ceiling, add 1″ for each additional foot of ceiling height.
+No table?
+Add the length of the room in feet to its width and use that number to find and diameter in inches of the perfect chandelier!
 The competence of your design team can largely be determined by their competence in this area.
 Many professionals scale all of these details to determine the perfect size.
 It is worth it to get expert help.
 Errors in this area are costly!
 There are hundreds of lighting companies and in this economy the availability of their products change from day to day.
 Ordering from an established lighting company gives you a baseline for the quality you can expect along with their knowledge of backorder times and how dependable these dates are.
 They may even substitute as you have to have enough of the lighting completed in order to pass inspection and move in to your home!

 Tip: Locating any switching close to the corner or start of the wall is key if you don’t want to move it in order to hang art or other objects that may be much more attractive than a switch plate!
 The same applies to thermostats and security pads.